top of page

 Genesis 1:26-28

-The Garden of Eden was the perfect paradise that God created for them.
+The Garden of Eden was the perfect paradise that God created.

 Unfortunately, Adam and Eve disobeyed God and were exiled from the Garden of Eden.